-Jill is a founding faculty member of Spirit Rock Meditation Center’s Mindful Yoga and Meditation Teacher Training, UCLA’s Mindful Awareness Research Center trainings, the Somatic Yoga Therapy Training in Marin California, and guest teaches in many others.
 Jill was scholar and teacher in residence at the Kripalu Center in 2004.
-With her teacher Ajahn Amaro, Jill was the first to bring mindful yoga onto silent meditation retreats at the Spirit Rock Meditation Center in California, and the Insight Meditation Society in Massachusetts over 20 years ago.
+With her teacher Ajahn Amaro, Jill was the first to integrate mindful movement onto silent meditation retreats at the Spirit Rock Meditation Center in California, and the Insight Meditation Society in Massachusetts over 25 years ago.
 She continued to break ground on Tibetan retreats with respected teachers such as Mingyur Rinpoche, and Tsoknyi Rinpoche.
-At the time, this was very unusual and not always welcomed and now, this blending of traditions has come a long way.
+Jill trained as a Buddhist Chaplain at the Sati Center for Buddhist Studies.

-Jill has been featured in the New York Times, More, Crains, Yoga Journal, UK’s Yoga Magazine, Happinez Magazine of Holland and Tricycle Magazine, Shambhala Sun amongst others.
-She contributed to the book “ Freeing the Body: Freeing the Mind” by Michael Stone, and is currently composing her own book.
+She has been featured in the New York Times, More, Crains, Happinez Magazine of Holland and Tricycle Magazine, Yoga Journal, UK’s Yoga Magazine, and was named one of the 4 leading mindful movement teachers in the country by Lions Roar Magazine in 2002.
+She contributed to the book “ Freeing the Body: Freeing the Mind” by Michael Stone.

 Past Consulting Clients include: